Luke0094/A-Better-Way-Through-Internet/README.md

 > **0) Install your favorite Chromium browser (like Brave, Ungoogled, Chrome, Vivaldi, etc.) or Firefox.**

-(I recommend [Brave Beta](https://brave.com/download-beta/), if you do so under settings/protection set the fingerprint to strict, eventually if you are not getting access to some websites you can always disable a specific one by clicking the orange lion head on the right of the url search bar, under settings/privacy you can also disable some annoyance feature like anonym stats.
+(I recommend [Brave Beta](https://brave.com/download-beta/), if you do so under settings/protection set the fingerprint to strict (this choice is no longer available), eventually if you are not getting access to some websites you can always disable a specific one by clicking the orange lion head on the right of the url search bar, under settings/privacy you can also disable some annoyance feature like anonym stats.

 If you wish to use Android you may want to use [Kiwi Browser](https://play.google.com/store/apps/details?id=com.kiwibrowser.browser), check for apk if is not available, for Android TV you most probably will need a usb mouse.)